dalguete/docker/network/README.md

 * Install **pika** by running `sudo pip install pika==0.9.8`

+* Install **dnsmasq** service in host with `sudo apt-get install dnsmasq`

+* Some changes around *Docker* service must be done, so containers use our host a DNS server.
+For that:

+  * Stop docker service

+  * Set the next option to **DOCKER_OPTS** entry

+    ```
+    --dns `host \`hostname\` | awk '/^[[:alnum:].-]+ has address/ { print $4 }'`"
+    ```

+    That way, docker will use current ip address as default DNS server.
+Thanks to http://pavel.karoukin.us/node/11 for the info

+  * Start docker service

-* Copy all files set in folders here (except for the one under *supervisor*, that's for containers only), in corresponding places, and do the next changes:
+* Copy the following files in corresponding places, and then do the some changes:

+  * Files to copy are:

+    - /etc/my-docker-network-hosts
+    - /etc/default/my-docker-network
+    - /etc/dnsmasq.d/my-docker-network
+    - /etc/init.d/my-docker-network
+    - /usr/local/bin/*

   * Set perms and ownerships in files as follows
     ```